-Refers to assets (i.e. building, machinery & equipment etc.) partially completed and has yet to be capitalised.
-For example, if a company is constructing an asset such as building to be used in production, and the asset is only partially completed, the amount spent would be recorded as work in progress.
+Refers to assets (e.g. building, machinery & equipment etc.) partially completed and has yet to be capitalised. (e.g. if a company is constructing an asset such as building to be used in production, and the asset is only partially completed, the amount spent would be recorded as work in progress)

-4.3 Others
+4.3.
+Others